 - In your food processor puree peanut butter and banana, until the banana is pureed.
 Stir in the oatmeal flour, reserving 2 tablespoons.
 Process until combines.

 - Sprinkle your work surface and the top of the dough with oatmeal flour and roll out, roughly 1/4 of an inch thick.
 I used a small bone shaped cookie cutter.
 You can re-roll the dough as many times as you like.
 Use a fork and poke the middles of each bone.

 - Bake for 15 minutes.
 I would recommend checking them at 10-12 minutes so they don’t get to dark.
 You want them dry and lightly golden.
 My puppy could not get enough!

 A great big thank you to Crafty Morning for this easy puppy treat recipe.

 DIY Beef Jerky Dog Treats

-Buying these treats in the store and with only TWO ingredients making them is a breeze.
+Making these 3 ingredient DIY beef jerky dog treats is a breeze.
 You will need a food dehydrator for this recipe.
 If you don’t have one already, then I recommend shopping thrift stores, there are often food dehydrators sitting around for very good prices.

-- 1 lb of ground beef (preferably grass-fed), turkey, chicken, or lamb
+- 1/2 lb of ground beef (preferably grass-fed) or lamb

 - 1 cup of beef liver (or chicken liver)